pantheon-systems/documentation/source/content/guides/drupal-9-migration/07-drupal-9-to-pantheon-non-composer.md

 The goals of this migration are to:

-1. Create a new Drupal site in Pantheon
+- Create a new Drupal site in Pantheon.

-1. Import your existing codebase, database and files into it
+- Import your existing codebase, database and files into it.

 ## Will This Guide Work for Your Site?